Preconceived notions can prevent otherwise intelligent and discerning people from recognizing the obvious.

-Willful blindness is common among atheists – especially with scientists.
+Willful blindness is common among atheists – especially among scientists.
 Not only is the blindness willful, but the censorship of any other opinion is also the norm.
-Research that might support intelligent design is blocked and when it does get through the process of peer review and actually get published, the editors are pilloried, and often their careers are ruined.
+Research that might support intelligent design is blocked and when it does get through the process of peer review and get published, the editors are pilloried, and often their careers are ruined.

 Jastrow was agnostic, but he spoke about the concept of willful blindness in his book, God and the Astronomers.
 He described how scientists react when encountering information that might support intelligent design,

 Their reactions provide an interesting demonstration of the response of the scientific mind – supposedly a very objective mind – when evidence uncovered by science itself leads to a conflict with the articles of faith in our professions.
 It turns out that the scientist behaves the way the rest of us do when our beliefs are in conflict with the evidence.
 We become irritated, we pretend the conflict does not exist, or we paper it over with meaningless phrases.

 Astrophysicist Hugh Ross in his book The Creator and the Cosmos, noted concerning the life of Albert Einstein,

 It was 1916 and Albert Einstein didn’t like where his calculations were leading him.
 If his theory of General Relativity was true, it meant that the universe was not eternal but had a beginning.
 Einstein’s calculations indeed were revealing a definite beginning to all time, all matter, and all space.
 This flew in the face of his belief that the universe was static and eternal.